Clob4k/pseudocode-to-python-converter/README.md

 # Limitations

-You may still obtain output files when operating the program in following situations with out errors.
+You may still obtain output files when operating the program in following situations without errors.
 However, there is no guarantee to generate accurate python format files.

-* Pesudocode to be converted should not have **keywords** in variable names.
+* Pesudocode to be converted should not have **any keywords** in variable names.

 * Mutiline command without pre-definition is not accepted.

+* Unexpected brackets ``()`` may lead to serious errors.

 * This program is **not** capable of handling pesudocode with :

 1. command words that are not mentioned in **Accepted pesudocode format** section.

-2. logical operations ``AND, OR, NOT`` within ``IF`` operation.
+2. logical operations ``AND, OR, NOT`` within ``IF, WHILE, CASE, REPEAT UNTIL`` operation.

-3. ``CASE, REPEAT UNTIL, BYREF, EOF`` operations.
+3. ``BYREF, EOF`` operations.

 4. **user-defined data types**